 Shonen refers to young boys and male teenagers aged 7 or 8 years to 15 or 16.

-Seinen are youths (particularly males) from late teens to 20s.
-But in the case of emphasizing their youthfulness, its definition also includes people in 30s.
+Seinen refers to youths (particularly males) from late teens to 20s.
+But when emphasizing youthfulness, its definition even includes the 30s.

 Shonen Manga (少年漫画)

-Literally, Shonen Manga are manga comics whose target age group is Shonen and whose content at least 7 or so year-old children can understand.
+Shonen Manga refers to manga comics whose target age group is Shonen and whose content at least seven or so year-old children can understand.

 Seinen Manga (青年漫画)

-Seinen Manga are literally manga comics whose target audience is Seinen.
+Seinen Manga refers to manga comics whose target readership is Seinen.